 Other inventions for which a South African patent will not be granted:

-Inventions that are likely to encourage offensive or immoral behavior cannot be protected by way of a Patent.
+Inventions that are likely to encourage offensive or immoral behaviour cannot be protected by way of a Patent.
 Also, inventions which are frivolous and contrary to the known laws of nature, such as perpetual motion machines, are excluded from patentability.
 Inventions relating to methods of treatment, therapy or diagnosis to be performed on the human or animal body, as such, are not considered patentable, but compounds or compositions for use in such methods may be patented.
 In addition a patent cannot be granted for products of biological processes which are not essentially microbiological in nature.
-For further information in this regard, please refer to our Biotech page.